-- The region where the substrate binds to the enzyme is known as the substrate binding site or the 'active site' because it is at this site that activity leading to product formation takes place. - Once the substrate diffuses into the active site in the enzyme the substrate molecules are correctly oriented
+- The region where the substrate binds to the enzyme is known as the substrate binding site or the 'active site' because it is at this site that activity leading to product formation takes place. - Once the substrate diffuses into the active site in the enzyme the substrate molecules are correctly oriented so that groups are easily transferred leading to product formation. - Substrates are also distorted by binding to the enzyme active site and this causes certain bonds to break easily and new bonds to form which leads to product formation.

-Substrates are also distorted by binding to the enzyme active site and this causes certain bonds to break easily and new bonds to form which leads to product formation
+International units: The activity of enzymes is measured in units called IU

-International units: The activity of enzymes is measured in units called IU (international units).
-An IU is the activity of the enzyme which can catalyze the conversion of 1 μmole of substrate to product in one minute at room temperature (usually taken to be 25°C).
+(international units).
+An IU is the activity of the enzyme which can catalyze the conversion of 1 μ mole of substrate to product in one minute at room temperature (usually taken to be 25°C).